 - Clients will demand pricing based on outcome and value rather than hourly rates.

 - Clients and firms will be more aligned in terms of principles, relationships, price-risk sharing, and business models.

 - Clients will keep increasing their in-house capabilities, through acquiring highly specialized staff, improved processes, and more task automation opportunities.

 Business Models of the Future

-Predicting how the future firm will look like is of course a very hard job.
+Predicting how the future firm will look is of course a very hard job.
 Will they look more like (software) platform companies than auditors?
 Will they be structured like networks?
-Will their organizational structure be very flexible in response to ever changing client needs, pulling part of their resources from independent professionals and teams as needed?
+Will their organizational structure be very flexible in response to ever-changing client needs, pulling part of their resources from independent professionals and teams as needed?

 Key insights in this respect are:

 - Choose direction – Firms should make strategic choices with respect to services offered and geographic markets covered and four broad scenarios are possible:

 - Take a step back and refine and refocus meaning scaling back on some existing markets/services.